D--Common Analytic and Support System for the NWS Tsu

 Quick Summary

-- CLIN 0001 (Baselining Effort): A two-month effort to determine team capacity and velocity, finalizing details for CLIN 0002.
+- CLIN 0001 (Baselining Effort): A two-month period to determine sprint capacity and velocity, leading to mutual agreement on team capacity and finalization of CLIN 0002 pricing.

 Contract Details